wvary/docs/docs/dtmanage.md

 **Note**: You should not shutdown or kill an Apex application which is running as a service.
 If you want to terminate such an application, then you should stop or delete the service.
 For more details on stopping and deleting services, refer to the [Services](services.md) section.

-The "AM logs" button shows you a dropdown where you can view the App Master logs; often, application errors or other anomalies will be reflected in these logs in some way.
+The **AM logs** button shows you a dropdown menu where you may find the App Master logs, application log and GC log.
+Selecting one of the menu options will take you to the log page where you can analyze the logs.
+See the [Viewing Logs](#viewing-logs) section for more details.

 You can also use the **set logging level** button on this widget to specify what logging level gets written to the dt.log files.